momo-wallet/mobile-sdk/README.md

 ## Installation

-MoMoiOSsdkv2 is available through [CocoaPods](http://cocoapods.org).
+MoMoSDKiOSObjc is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```